by Stan Pottinger

 We then, on our own initiative, introduced Kessler to one of the biggest non-secret institutions in the country, The New York Times.
 Kessler wanted to see if he could get the Times to write a story about a foreign political figure he considered a sex abuser.
 After showing his photos to the reporters (photos Kessler, again, promised were “screenshots” of some of the thousands of videos he possessed), Kessler immediately forwarded them to the reporters’ email addresses but, despite multiple requests by them and me, never produced a single video image or even a snippet of one.

 Most important, who was the man?
-Was he an alleged politician, as Kessler insisted, or someone he’d picked off the internet in hopes it resembled the man well enough to trick the Times into using it?
+Was he an alleged politician, as Kessler insisted, or someone he’d picked off the internet in hopes it resembled the man enough to trick the Times into using it?
 Despite Kessler’s adamant assertions that this was the man alleged, no one could tell.
 The Times took the photos from Kessler, sent them to the Times’ lab, and had them analyzed.
 The result, communicated back to me in a phone call from the Times, was that the photos were too blurry and of questionable quality to confirm the man’s identity.
 The Times did nothing with these particular photos.
 Neither did we.

 Overall, I received photographs of seven people from Kessler, only one or two of which merited a closer look in order to determine possible identity, but none of which was, in fact, confirmed.
 All were blurry black-and-white photos taken in a darkened place with a low-value, hidden, security “pinhole” camera.
 None of the subjects bore resemblances sufficient to pass forensic muster or serve as potential evidence.
 Some even had the Wikileaks watermark across their face.
 (When asked why photos supposedly taken from Epstein’s secret files had :”Wikileaks” written across them, Kessler gave a nonsensical reply.)
-He was lying here, as elsewhere, but the question remained: Did he have the videos?
+He was lying here, as elsewhere, but the question remained: Did he have the Epstein videos?

 I and my colleagues never presented any of those photos, or descriptions of them, or even their existence, to anyone—not even to the men accused by our clients as defendants in sexual abuse cases where notifying them of evidence would not only be appropriate but required.
 Nor did I have any intention or plan to do so with the videos—had they ever been produced– from which these “best facial features” screenshots were said to have been taken, unless and until the videos were proven to be true and accurate.

-I did not owe this fraudster my loyalty; I owe that strictly to my clients.
+I did not owe this fraudster my loyalty; I owed that strictly to my clients.
 One premise of the Times’ article—that my texts were to be taken literally by later readers—is false.
-Sometimes I texted him in the casual manner that people typically use in a months-long texting conversation; sometimes I told him what he wanted to hear to keep him true to his promises.
+Sometimes I texted him in the casual manner people typically use in a months-long texting conversation; sometimes I told him what he wanted to hear to keep him true to his promises.
 My objective was not to use language intended for later publication, but to get the videos.

 So in the course of pursuing possible evidence, I deliberately played ball with this man whom I and others suspected was a fraud.
 He was a “lying liar” who I was prepared to tell what he wanted to hear in order to get the evidence that would prove that our clients’ accounts were true.
 If he thought anything else might have been done with his promised videos and photographs, that was in his imagination, not mine.
 Nothing I did contradicts that.

 I never asked Kessler about photos of any person who was NOT the subject of a valid and credible claim of sex abuse by a woman we represented (or, in one case, a witness who might have become a client).
-The list of persons of interest to me, whom Kessler said were among many sex abusers in his files, was composed only of those men against whom we already had existing (or in once instance potential) legal claims.
+The list of persons of interest to me, whom Kessler said were among many sex abusers in his files, was composed only of those men against whom we already had existing (or in one instance potential) legal claims.

 This is a critical, ethical standard that the Times either did not understand or willfully ignored.
 In other words, to present evidence to men against whom we had no clients with claims of abuse would be wrong.
 But to present evidence to men against whom we had clients with legitimate claims of sexual abuse would not only be right but ethically and legally required.
 It was only in the latter case that we pursued any videos from Kessler.
 To ignore this critical difference, as the Times did, is not only sloppy and misleading to readers, but defamatory.